-While some components of the ketogenic lifestyle might be good for cancer patients, like avoiding refined carbohydrates, the data simply doesn’t support this eating plan for treatment of cancer cells, yet.
-On the other hand, the ketogenic has been an effective treatment for many suffering from epilepsy for nearly a century.
+While some components of the ketogenic lifestyle might be good for cancer patients, like avoiding refined carbohydrates, the data simply doesn’t support this eating plan for the treatment of cancer cells, yet.
+On the other hand, the ketogenic diet has been an effective treatment for many suffering from epilepsy for nearly a century.

 Removing glucose-rich, high-carb processed foods from your diet might have many positive health benefits.
 But a ketogenic diet probably isn’t the magic cancer-fighting bullet you might be hoping for.